Peej11/mainsail-installer/README.md

 The installer will install Klipper, the Klipper API, and the Web Interface.

 The installer will automatically compile the MCU firmware for the controller you select.
 It will not attempt to flash the MCU.
+You can find the output firmware file at `~/klipper/out/klipper.bin`.

 The installer will provide the option to setup mjpg-streamer if you want to use a webcam.
 If selected, it will also configure the Web UI to display the camera feed.